Table of Contents

 - Work experience is necessary

 A) There are three levels in the CA curriculum: Foundation, Intermediate, and Final.
-The ACCA curriculum consists of the basics and professional levels.

-B) A candidate for the ACCA must attend a total of 20 papers, while an ACCA candidate must attend a total of 14 papers.
+B) A candidate for the CA must attend a total of 20 papers, while an ACCA candidate must attend a total of 13 papers.
+Exemptions are available to this.Â

 Differences between CA vs. ACCA